buomsoo-kim/Easy-deep-learning-with-Keras/README.md

 ## Updates

+#### Nov 14, 2020

-### Nov 14, 2020: The source code is updated and can be run TF2.0 & Google Colaboratory.
+*The source code is updated and can be run on TF2.0 & Google Colaboratory.
 Please check out the Jupyter Notebook (.ipynb) files!
-Thank you very much for your patience and support!
+Thank you very much for your patience and support!*

 If you are unfamiliar with data preprocessing, first review **NumPy & Pandas** sections of [Python for data analysis](https://github.com/buomsoo-kim/Python-for-data-analysis) materials.